charliexu0324/cyDemo/README.md

 The demo of UI automation testing framework

 The framework is based on Cypress+Mocha+Node.js.
-It’s foucs on the cart page (https://www#mitre10#co#nz/), as this page has a high priority.
+It’s foucs on the cart page, as this page has a high priority.

 The main features of this demo framework are: